Lou Zontini

 Zontini served in the Navy in 1945 and was a member of the undefeated 1945 Fleet City Bluejackets football team.

-He was hired as an assistant football coach at Western Reserve University in 1948.
-He was appointed as a full-time assistant coach in 1950.
+He was hired as an assistant football coach at Western Reserve University in 1948, and was appointed as a full-time assistant coach in 1950.

-He died in 1986 in Richmond Heights, Ohio and buried at All Souls Cemetery in Chardon, Ohio.
+He died in 1986 in Richmond Heights, Ohio, and was buried at All Souls Cemetery in Chardon, Ohio.